Rezvani Beast

 The Rezvani Beast is a two-door sports car manufactured by Rezvani Motors.
-The car is based on the Ariel Atom and the Lotus Elise (for the Beast Alpha X Blackbird) sports cars utilizing them as its chassis.
-Prices can range from US$95,000 to US$325,000.
+The car is based on the Ariel Atom and the Lotus Elise (for the Beast Alpha X Blackbird) sports cars.
+The car was announced in June 2014.

 Models

 Beast

 The Rezvani Beast is the base model of the lineup.
-However, it is more expensive than its Targa variant, with an average cost at US$159,000.
-Because of the car's presence as a convertible, the car has been dubbed the "Rezvani Beast Speedster".
+Because the car is a convertible, it has been dubbed the "Rezvani Beast Speedster".
 The Beast was designed by Azerbaijani designer Samir Sadikhov.

-The Beast contains a 2.4 liters supercharged I4 with a dual overhead camshaft and intercooler, producing 300 hp.
-This power is delivered to the rear wheels by a 6-speed manual transmission, which is the only transmission available for the model.
+The Beast contains a 2.4 liter supercharged I4 with a dual overhead camshaft and intercooler, producing 300 hp.
+This power is delivered to the rear wheels by a 6-speed manual transmission, the only transmission available for the model.
 This car contains a chromoly tubular chassis and a dual-layer carbon fiber body without doors.
 The underpinnings are from an Ariel Atom.
 The wheels are made entirely from forged aluminum.